bnava/tecnosfortify/README.txt

-Compile EightBall.java and run it.
-It takes an integer as an argument:

-java EightBall 391
-java EightBall 2000

-Normally, this program replies with a message from the files 0, 1, or 2.
-However, due to bad error handling, if you specify a filename instead of an integer as the argument, it shows the contents of the file.
-(For simplicity, the user input comes from the command-line argument.
-What would happen if it came from a web form?)
-Try:

-java EightBall /etc/passwd         (on Unix) java EightBall C:\autoexec.bat     (on Windows)

-Run OpenText SAST (Fortify) to scan the code:
+This sample includes simple C# programs that contain System Information Leak vulnerabilities.
+To analyze these programs, you must have .NET SDK 8.0 and MSBuild 17.4 (or later) or Visual Studio 2022 installed.

+This sample includes the following C# 12 features:
+ - Allow nameof access instance from static
+ - Collection expressions
+ - Inline arrays
+ - Lambda default parameters
+ - Primary constructors
+ - Ref readonly parameters
+ - Using aliases for any types

+Translate and scan the solution from the Developer Command Prompt with the following commands:
-$ sourceanalyzer -b EightBall -clean
+  $ sourceanalyzer -b Sample -clean
-$ sourceanalyzer -b EightBall -source 1.8 EightBall.java
+  $ sourceanalyzer -b Sample msbuild /t:restore /t:rebuild CSharp_12.sln
-$ sourceanalyzer -b EightBall -scan-policy classic -scan -f EightBall.fpr
+  $ sourceanalyzer -b Sample -sc classic -scan Sample.fpr

-Open the results in Audit Workbench:
+Open the results (FPR file) in Audit Workbench.

-$ auditworkbench EightBall.fpr

-The output should contain vulnerabilities in the following categories:

-      Path Manipulation
+In this sample, the System Information Leak indicates that sensitive data is written out to the console.

-The Fortify analysis might detect other issues depending on the Rulepack version used in the scan.
+The analysis results might include other issues depending on the version of the Rulepacks used in the scan.

-The Path Manipulation vulnerability indicates that the user can control the file opened by the FileReader.